-This melody chart for An Angel Came to Joseph Smith can be used to introduce the song, teach a new verse, or reinforce one of the verses you are currently working on.
+This An Angel Came to Joseph Smith Melody Chart can be used to introduce the song, teach a new verse, or reinforce one of the verses you are currently working on.
 You’ll be surprised how smart your young Primary children are at cracking the code and using it to sing along to the song without any extra visuals needed!

 In the melody charts I made, I spread the notes across 4 pages.
 That fit the arches in the music best and made the chart as large as I could, while still fitting it to printer paper.